Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Theme colors/README.md

 <pre>C:\Users\(Windows login/user name)\AppData\Roaming\Mozilla\Firefox\Profiles\(profile folder)</pre>

-<h4>If you have never used userchrome.css or usercontent.css before, you will have to create a folder named "chrome" inside the profile folder, which is where you will have to place these files.</h4>
+<p><i>If you have never used userchrome.css or usercontent.css before, you will have to create a folder named "chrome" inside the profile folder, which is where you will have to place these files.<i></p>

 <p>This is where you would have to place the files once you have created the chrome folder:</p>